solfang/solfang.github.io/_posts/2021-01-27-msn-review.md

 4. The Loss Function

 In the following section I'll explain the individual parts of the network in more detail.
-## 1. Encoder and Morphing-based Decoder [image of section with transparency]
+## 1. Encoder and Morphing-based Decoder

 **Generating the Coarse Shape**